celinelatulipe/ThinkLikeComputer/_sources/Sequences/Length.rst

 As with strings, the function ``len`` returns the length of a list (the number of items in the list).
-However, since lists can have items which are themselves sequences (e.g., strings), it important to note that ``len`` only returns the top-most length.
+However, since lists can have items which are themselves sequences (e.g., strings), it is important to note that ``len`` only returns the top-most length.

 .. activecode:: ac9_4_4